- Now in Tunbridge Wells, England

 I used to play Rugby, Hockey and Squash regularly at junior league level in the UK and in and for the military; cricket at and for the school, too.

 Recent Residencies: Since September 9, 2005 in Adelaide, South Australia.
-October 2013 moved to Farnham in Surrey, UK (to aid my ageing parents to return 'home' at 87 and 91!) and in July 2014 moved to the Ukraine, with the intention of staying here.
-Moved back to Germany in November 2106 and now residing and working in Leicester, UK.
+October 2013 moved to Farnham in Surrey, UK (to aid my ageing parents to return 'home' at the ages of 87 and 91!) and in July 2014 travelled around Ukraine, with the intention of staying there for a while and learning about the culture.
+It is there that I met and married my wonderful wife, Maryna.
+We moved together to Germany in November 2106 and now residing and working in Leicester, UK since October 2017, with the intention of settling down at last.

 Occupational/Life Experience/Work History

 November 2016 - September 2107: Employed by Stadler Edelstahl in Herford, Germany, as a welder/fabricator.
 Welding stainless steel of varying thicknesses, occasionally also bronze sheet - sometimes also to stainless!
 Please see "Present Situation" above and visit their website for an overview of the kind and standard of the work we do.
 Have developed some tools to facilitate some of the processes and improved cooperation within the team by personally organising occasional out-of-work get-togethers with spouses and partners of my colleagues.

 Oct.
 2012- July 2014.
 Canberra: Undertook Postgraduate Certificate in Migration Law (mostly online) at the ANU, whilst caring full-time for nonagenarian parents, who returned accompanied by me to the UK (now residing with my brother in Farnham).